spatie/laravel-csp/README.md

     ],

     /*
-     * This policy which will be put in report only mode.
+     * These policies which will be put in report only mode.
 This is great for testing out
      * a new policy or changes to existing csp policy without breaking anything.
      */
     'report_only_policies' => [
         //
     ],

     /*
-     * All violations against the policy will be reported to this url.
+     * All violations against a policy will be reported to this url.
      * A great service you could use for this is https://report-uri.com/ *
      * You can override this setting by calling `reportTo` on your policy.